cesar-guillen/Security-Notes/3. Network Technologies & Tools/Basic Network Concepts.md

 	3. ACK
 * **User Datagram Protocol (UDP)**: Provides ***connectionless*** sessions.
 Unlike TCP, UDP tries its best to delivery data without using extra traffic to ensure delivery.
 * **The Internet Protocol (IP)**: Identifies hosts in a TCP/IP network and delivers traffic from one host to another using IP addresses (IPv4 and IPv6)
 * **Internet Control Message Protocol (ICMP)**: Used to test basic connectivity and includes tools like ping and tracert.
-Due to the use of ICMP in DoS attack it is commonly blocked at firewalls and routers.
+Due to the use of ICMP in DoS attack it is commonly blocked at [[Basic Network Infrastructure#Firewalls#Stateless Firewall Rules|firewalls]] and routers.
 * **Address Resolution Protocol (ARP)**: Resolves IPv4 addresses to MAC addresses.
 TCP/IP uses the IP address to get a packet to a destination network.
 It then uses the [[Basic Network Concepts#Addresses|MAC]] address to get it to the correct host.
 In other words, ARP is required once the packet reaches the destination subnet.